 As highlighted in the August 2012 Metro Parent article about teens and drugs, which covered the recent K2 ban and other drug trends, there will always be a “drug of the day.”

 So – what the heck are salvia, Rohyphnol and kreteks?
 Learn about these, and other drugs here in our guide.
 All information below is from U.S. Drug Enforcement Administration fact sheets, unless otherwise noted.
-The list of drugs was compiled based on what drugs were discussed a recent “Monitoring the Future” national study by the University of Michigan in Ann Arbor, which records teen drug trends.
-Find the 2015 Drugs of Abuse guide from the DEA here.
+The list of drugs was compiled based on what drugs were discussed in a recent “Monitoring the Future” national study by the University of Michigan in Ann Arbor, which records teen drug trends.
+Find the 2015 Drugs of Abuse guide from the DEA here – and browse the results for the 2015 Monitoring the Future survey here.

 An amphetamine prescribed to treat Attention Deficit Hyperactivity Disorder, or ADHD.
 Amphetamines can look like pills or powder and can cause high blood pressure, hallucinations and other symptoms similar to those of cocaine.